Alanine42/CSE110-Lab-0n1/index.md

 Man here's another [relative link](screenshots/7.%20staged%20changes%20(cmd%20line).png)

 ## The chromatic scale, checked
-- [x] dol, a dear, a female dear
+- [x]  Dol, a dear, a female dear
-- [x] re, a drop of golden sun
+- [x]  Re, a drop of golden sun
-- [x] mi, a name, I call myself
+- [x]  Mi, a name, I call myself
-- [x] fa, a long long way to run...
+- [x]  Fa, a long long way to run...
-- [x] sol, a needle pulling thread
+- [x]  Sol, a needle pulling thread
-- [x] la, a note to follow sol
+- [x]  La, a note to follow sol
-- [x] ti, a drink with jam and bread
+- [x]  Ti, a drink with jam and bread
 - [ ]  and that'll bring us back to dol

 (from *Sound of Music*)